Blossom algorithm: Bipartite matching

 When G is bipartite, there are no odd cycles in G. In that case, blossoms will never be found and one can simply remove lines B20 – B24 of the algorithm.
 The algorithm thus reduces to the standard algorithm to construct maximum cardinality matchings in bipartite graphs where we repeatedly search for an augmenting path by a simple graph traversal: this is for instance the case of the Ford–Fulkerson algorithm.

 Weighted matching

 The matching problem can be generalized by assigning weights to edges in G and asking for a set M that produces a matching of maximum (minimum) total weight: this is the maximum weight matching problem.
 This problem can be solved by a combinatorial algorithm that uses the unweighted Edmonds's algorithm as a subroutine.
-Kolmogorov provides an efficient C++ implementation of this.
+Vladimir Kolmogorov provides an efficient C++ implementation of this.